advance100/doc_webpack/node.js-api.md

 * `watchOptions`
   * `watchOptions.aggregateTimeout` - After a change the watcher waits that time (in milliseconds) for more changes.
 Default: 300.
   * `watchOptions.poll` - The watcher uses polling instead of native watchers. `true` uses the default interval, a number specifies a interval in milliseconds.
 Default: undefined (automatic).
 * `handler(err, stats)` - A function that will be called when a build has been completed, or an error or warning has occurred.
 (Note that `handler` is called multiple times.
-I even can occur that `handler` is called for the same bundle multiple times.
+It even can occur that `handler` is called for the same bundle multiple times.
 In this cases webpack is not sure about changes and rebuilds.)

 ## `Watching`